livey/livey.github.io/content/posts/2024-12-3DGS/index.md

 t_2
 \end{bmatrix}$$

-Then, we do linear approximation.&#x20;
+Then, we do linear approximation.

 # References